Inclusion and accessibility

 Dancing in the Dark - Paartanz inklusiv!

-• Dates for Cologne will follow soon.
-Among others at the Cologne Association for the Blind and Visually Impaired, Hansaring 15, 50670 Cologne
+• Further dates to follow.
+Cologne Association for the Blind and Visually Impaired, Hansaring 15

 CONTENTS

-The lessons cover musicality, good connection between the dancing couple and elements from the African-American blues dance.
-This slow dance offers plenty of space for individual, dance-based expression.
-As an African-American dance, it emphasizes improvisation and offers a creative and intense connection between music, soul, body and fellow dancers.
+The class covers musicality, strong connection within the dancing couple, and elements from African-American blues dancing.
+This slow dance offers plenty of room for individual expression.
+As an African-American dance, it emphasizes improvisation and offers a creative and intense connection between music, soul, body, and fellow dancers.

 INFORMATION FOR VISUALLY IMPAIRED AND BLIND PEOPLE

-The individuality of all participants is respected and creatively integrated.
-You can slowly develop a mindful connection with your body and those around you and learn to dance through your body awareness.
+The individuality of each participant is respected and creatively integrated.
+You can develop a mindful connection with your body and those around you through slow movement and learn to dance through your body awareness.
 The content is taught in a needs-oriented manner.
-If desired, it is of course also possible to feel movements through supportive touch.
-A pick-up service from the nearest bus or train stop is also possible.
-Do you have any questions or need a pick-up service?
-Please contact me.
+If desired, it is also possible to feel movements through supportive touch.
+A pick-up service from the nearest bus or train station is also available upon request.
+Do you have questions or need a pick-up service?

 INFORMATION FOR SIGHTED PEOPLE

-In addition to getting to know mindful couple dancing, you will also gain valuable experience with people.
-With eye masks, you can also gain a better feeling for the experiences of your fellow dancers.
+In addition to learning about mindful and consensual couple dancing, you'll gain valuable experience with a variety of people.
+Wearing eye masks during dance will also help you gain a better understanding of the experiences of your blind and visually impaired fellow dancers.

 Contact